The Environment Protection Act 2017 introduced a three-tier permissions framework. This ensures the proper management of risks an activity poses.

 Permits are for moderate-risk activities, or activities which are high-risk but are not as complex.

-The proposed final Regulations identify a range of activities that need a permit.
+The new Regulations identify a range of activities that need a permit.
 This includes approvals for activities which were previously required under other instruments, including State Environment Protection Policies.

 The permit tier also includes a small number of new activities such as medium-sized waste and resource recovery activities.